 Retaliation Protections

-The US government legally protects employees who file complaints or take legal action against their employer for discrimination, harassment or other workplace injustices from retaliation.
-These laws enforced by the US government ensure that employees cannot be punished for exercising their legal rights.
+The US government legally protects employees who file complaints or take legal action against their employer for discrimination, harassment, or other workplace injustices from retaliation.
+These laws enforced by the US government, ensure that employees cannot be punished for exercising their legal rights.

 How to Maximize Your Settlement